Naiim202/naimaa-moringa/README.md

 # naimaa-moringa
-An application that allows users to purchase movie tickets
+An application that allows users to purchase movie tickets and travells